 Is there currently a class-action Biomet hip replacement lawsuit?

-Currently, there are no Biomet class action lawsuits pending.
-However, some individual cases from a 2014 multidistrict $56 million settlement are still unresolved.
+Yes, there’s currently a class-action lawsuit against Zimmer Biomet that covers three categories; failure to warn, manufacturing defects and design defects.
+Some individual cases from a 2014 multidistrict $56 million settlement are still unresolved.
 Don’t let that stop you from seeking compensation for medical expenses or suffering—patients who’ve suffered complications after receiving a metal-on-metal M2a series hip implant can still pursue individual Biomet lawsuits.

 McIntyre Law is an Oklahoma-based legal firm that’s currently litigating these types of Biomet lawsuits.
 Although we’re located in the U.S. heartland, our legal knowledge, expertise, and professional reach extend across all fifty states.
 We believe the best way to win lawsuits is to build close relationships with our clients.
 Every victim’s situation is different, and it’s our job to get to know yours.
 That’s why our founder, Noble McIntyre, is available to answer any of your questions or talk about your case.